15.04.2016 Lifestyle Insurance

 The body has certain mechanisms which may protect us from developing cancer.
 In many cases it is likely that there is a combination of factors (such as genetic make-up, exposure to a carcinogen, age, diet, the state of the immune system that play a role in the diagnosis of cancer ) playing a part in triggering a cell to become abnormal, and allowing it to multiply out of control into a cancer.

 With this in mind and out of concern for the tremendous financial burden that a cancer diagnosis can inflict on cancer patients and their families, AIG Direct has come up with the Cancer Cover policy.
 Cancer Cover will give you peace of mind with a cash sum of €32,000 with Standard cover, or up to €64,000 with Platinum Plus cover in the event of a cancer diagnosis.
-Click here for more information.
+Click here for more information and get a quote.

 The article was written by the MedOnline Medical Team.
 MedOnline is an interactive web/mobile clinic.
 The views expressed in this article are those of MedOnline and do not necessarily reflect the views of AIG Europe Limited